jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_properties_custom.rs - An example of setting custom/user defined
   workbook document properties.

+* doc_table_set_autofilter.rs - Example of turning off the autofilter in a worksheet table.

+* doc_table_set_banded_columns.rs - Example of turning on the banded
+  columns property in a worksheet table.
+These are normally off by default,

+* doc_table_set_banded_rows.rs - Example of turning off the banded rows property in a worksheet table.
+These are normally on by default,

+* doc_table_set_columns.rs - Example of creating a worksheet table.

+* doc_table_set_first_column.rs - Example of turning on the first column highlighting property in a worksheet table.
+This is normally off by default.

+* doc_table_set_header_row.rs - Example of turning off the default header on a worksheet table.

+* doc_table_set_header_row2.rs - Example of adding a worksheet table with a default header.

+* doc_table_set_header_row3.rs - Example of adding a worksheet table with a user defined header captions.

+* doc_table_set_last_column.rs - Example of turning on the last column highlighting property in a worksheet table.
+This is normally off by default.

+* doc_table_set_name.rs - Example of setting the name of a worksheet table.

+* doc_table_set_style.rs - Example of setting the style of a worksheet table.

+* doc_table_set_total_row.rs - Example of turning on the "totals" row at the bottom of a worksheet table.
+Note, this just turns on the total run it doesn't add captions or subtotal functions.

+* doc_table_set_total_row2.rs - Example of turning on the "totals" row at the bottom of a worksheet table with captions and subtotal functions.

+* doc_tablecolumn_set_formula.rs - Example of adding a formula to a column in a worksheet table.

 * doc_url_intro1.rs - Demonstrates writing a url to a worksheet.